-Retrofitting an end-of-terrace family home in east Oxford
+Retrofitting an end-of-terrace family home in East Oxford

-We recently completed work on retrofitting an end-of-terrace family home in east Oxford, helping ensure that every room in the home was comfortable, and cutting carbon emissions for the family.
+We completed work on retrofitting an end-of-terrace family home in east Oxford, helping ensure that every room in the home was comfortable, and cutting carbon emissions for the family.

 About the home

 Jan Rosenow’s home is an end-of-terrace house in east Oxford, dating from the 1880s with solid brick walls.
 The family moved in in 2014, knowing that it was going to be a long-term project to renovate.